 Users who wish to do so may provide their own logo (and/or title) screen(s) to replace the one(s) furnished.
 You will need to develop a 652x436 pixel image in .BMP format.
-Depending on the type of equipment you are using, you will need to create 256- color and/or 16-color versions.
+Depending on the type of equipment you are using, you will need to create 256-color and/or 16-color versions.
 You can then enter the file names in the appropriate fields on the options dialog, or you can give your files the same names as the old ones and replace them in the working directory.
+You may also substitute another set of Jupiter images.
+The "telescopic" images should be 100x100 pixels, with the Jupiter image centered on a black background.
+The image sizes should be consistent with the magnifications and as close as possible to the supplied images, to preserve the scaling.

-If you will always run in the same color mode (256-color or 16- color), you can free some disk space by deleting the unused .BMP files.
+If you will always run in the same color mode (256-color or 16-color., you can free some disk space by deleting the unused .BMP files.
 Use the list in Section IV to determine which .BMP files are for the mode you are not using, and can therefore be deleted.
 (The 16-color .BMP files usually have "16" somewhere in their name.)
-If you choose to delete files, be aware that you will need these files if for any reason you change the color mode, or copy the software to a machine that runs in a different color mode (also see NOTE, Section III-1).
+If you choose to delete files, be aware that you will need these files if for any reason you change the color mode, or copy the software to a machine that runs in a different color mode (also see NOTE, Section III).